AaiswaryaPM/CODSOFT/Task-1-Portfolio/README.md

 # Task 1 - Personal Portfolio Website

 ## 📌 Description
-This project is a personal portfolio website created as a part of the Codsoft Web Development Internship.
+This project is a personal portfolio website created as a part of the CodSoft Web Development Internship.
 It showcases personal details, skills, projects, certifications, and contact information in a clean and responsive layout.

 ## 🛠️ Technologies Used